samuelbortolin/AppliedRoboticsStudentInterface/README.md

 $ AR_rviz
 ```

 4. In the last one, run the planning part for moving of one node in the graph.
-This should be launched multiple times until all the rots reach the the exit gate
+This should be launched multiple times until all the robots reach the exit gate

 ```bash
 $ AR_run